A generic diffusion-based approach for 3D human pose prediction in the wild: Method

 \subsection{Pre-processing and Post-processing}

-Given a frozen pose prediction model, we can improve its performance by repairing the input sequence in pre-processing and finetuning its outputs in post-processing.
-This framework is shown in \Cref{fig:pre-post-process}.
+Given a frozen pose prediction model, we can enhance its performance through pre-processing by repairing its input sequence, and through post-processing by refining its outputs.
+This framework is illustrated in \Cref{fig:pre-post-process}.

-\paragraph{Pre-Processing} Since most of the existing pose prediction models cannot handle imperfect observations, we propose a simpler version of our model as a pre-processing step to denoise the observation only.
-This module takes the imperfect observed sequence $[\Tilde{X}_{-O+1}, \Tilde{X}_{-O+2}, \dots, \Tilde{X}_{0}]$ as input and repairs it to $[\hat{X}_{-O+1}, \hat{X}_{-O+2}, \dots, \hat{X}_{0}]$.
-The architecture is similar to TCD yet predicts in one level, and the input and output sequences have $O$ frames.
-Our accurate repairing enables any pose prediction model trained on complete datasets to predict reasonable poses in noisy input conditions.
+\paragraph{Pre-Processing} Since most of the existing pose prediction models are unable to handle noisy observations, we present a simpler version of our model that serves as a pre-processing step for denoising the observations only.
+This module takes the noisy observation sequence $[\Tilde{X}_{-O+1}, \Tilde{X}_{-O+2}, \dots, \Tilde{X}_{0}]$ as input and outputs a repaired sequence $[\hat{X}_{-O+1}, \hat{X}_{-O+2}, \dots, \hat{X}_{0}]$.
+The architecture of this model is similar to TCD, yet predicting within a single stage, with both the input and output sequences containing $O$ frames.
+Our precise repair strategies allow any pose prediction models trained on complete datasets to predict reasonable poses in noisy input conditions.

 \paragraph{Post-Processing} Furthermore, we want to improve the prediction results of existing models.
 We feed the results of any black-box pose prediction model $[\Tilde{X}_{1}, \dots, \Tilde{X}_{P}]$ concatenated with repaired observation $[\hat{X}_{-O+1}, \hat{X}_{-O+2}, \dots, \hat{X}_{0}$] as the input to our TCD and retrain it to predict better.
 The initial prediction acts as the starting point that is gradually shifted toward the real distribution by our post-processing.